North-Sea-Transition-Authority/field-consents/migration/migration-steps.md

 Run the following patch create the migration schema `fcs_migration`.
 Note, this will need to be run in a schema such as `XVIEWMGR` which has permission to create users and grant roles.
 - `/energyportal/V01_create_migration_schema.sql`

-## 2. Create the tables required for the migration
+## 2. Create the tables and build the views/functions required for the migration

-On schema `fcs_migration` run the following patch:
+On schema `fcs_migration` run the following patch and build the views/functions:
 - `/energyportal/V02_create_mirgation_data_tables.sql`
+- `/energyportal/views`
+- `/energyportal/functions`

 ## 3. Stage/flatten the legacy field consents data ready for migration